 Some of my routine happens in terms of timing, but it also happens in terms of space.
-When I open up my laptop each morning, the same windows and tabs are always open and in the same order.
+When I open my laptop each morning, the same windows and tabs are always open in the same order.
 It may seem like a minor detail, but it’s increasingly important the more impaired I am any given time.

 To do lists

 I’ve always loved lists, and it’s hugely satisfying to be able to cross items off when they’re completed.
 Now, though, lists aren’t so much a want as a need.

 My lists live in a couple of different places.
 Some of them are on the Notes app that I can access on my laptop and my iPhone.
 I have a “to do today” list, and I prepare this each afternoon for the following day.
 Then there’s a “tasks in progress” list, a list of tasks I want to get to soon, a to do list for blog promotion on Pinterest, and several other lists focused on specific things.

 I also use Google Keep for my grocery shopping list, miscellaneous shopping list, recurring tasks each month, and a list of things that are due in the next year or two, like my next dental checkup or pap smear.

 This may sound like a lot of lists, but I get easily overwhelmed by long lists, so multiple short, focused lists works better.
 Because I use them mostly as a memory tool, I don’t have a sense of unfinished business hanging over me even though I’ve got multiple items on multiple lists.
 Most of the things on my lists aren’t time-limited, so it’s more about remembering that I want to do things at some point rather than pushing myself to get them done soon.